School teachers and staff in Senegal

 Do you enjoy working with children?
 If so, this is an opportunity of a lifetime!
 Come and be part of an exciting school community which enables families to serve God in West Africa.

 Missionaries' children have a refreshing worldview, and teaching them at Bourofaye Christian School would be an experience you will never forget!
-BCS provides a safe, inspiring, Christian environment for children of missionaries, enabling their parents to fulfil their calling.
+BCS provides an international standard education, and a safe, inspiring, Christian environment for children of missionaries, enabling their parents to fulfil their calling.

 Teachers who serve for two years or more help us to maintain consistency and stability to the school community, from one academic year to the next.

 A teaching qualification is preferred, and any experience of teaching would be useful.

 You are an English speaker with a good educational level up to university.
 Senegal is a French speaking country, so French fluency is necessary for long-term staff, but not required for short-term staff.